Secondary School Day

 Enrichment or Hub activities occur on most days after school and school activities finish at 5.00pm unless prior notice is given otherwise.

-From September 2022, KS3 (Years 7, 8 & 9) will have vertical tutor groups, with approximately 8-10 students from each year group in a tutor group.
+Students in KS3 (Years 7, 8 & 9) are in vertical tutor groups, with approximately 8-10 students from each year group in each tutor group.
 This supports pupil leadership and teamwork skills and aids the promotion of positive behaviour through role models and peer mentoring.
 We believe that this will be hugely beneficial for our students.

 KS4 (Years 10 & 11) are in tutor groups with pupils from the same year to allow for additional academic progress sessions to support their exam studies.